Fab Five: The Texas Cheerleader Scandal: Reception

 Fab Five aired on August 2, 2008, and scored a 2.63 household rating (3,041,547 viewers).
 It scored a 2.63 rating (280,405 viewers) among females aged 12-17 and a 2.17 rating (1,219,726 viewers) among females aged 18-49.
-Linda Stasi of the New York Post gave the movie three stars out of four.
+Linda Stasi of the New York Post gave the film three stars out of four.

-Newsweek said the real-life events that inspired the film were "grimmer" than the television movie; the real-life principal and the vice-principal of the school lost their jobs.
+As Newsweek noted, the real-life events that inspired the film were "grimmer" than the television movie; the real-life principal and the vice-principal of the school lost their jobs.
 Girls from the Myspace photographs (the "Fab Five") became victims of stalkers and "haunted by their reputations [from high school]".
 Discipline at McKinney North High School became stricter than before.
-Newsweek said the film was close to the real-life events, the portrayal of Jenna Dewan's character was "brave but naïve", and the story was "an entertaining morality tale" yet "preachy".
+As Newsweek noted further, the film was close to the real-life events, the portrayal of Jenna Dewan's character was "brave but naïve", and the story was "an entertaining morality tale" yet "preachy".

 Steve Thompson of Yahoo!
 Voices praised this movie for addressing important messages to viewers about consequential actions, especially by schools and cheerleaders.
-Thompson called the portrayal of cheerleaders "purely evil" and vindictive, and claimed that some scenes were inspired by other real "mean girls" events, such as the beating of a 16-year-old girl in Lakeland, Florida, rather than the McKinney incidents.
+Thompson called the portrayal of cheerleaders "purely evil" and vindictive, and noted some scenes inspired by other real "mean girls" events, such as the beating of a 16-year-old girl in Lakeland, Florida, rather than the McKinney incidents.